yxqd/luban/docs/form-tutorial.rst

          msg = "submitted: %s" % (kwds,)
          return luban.a.alert(msg)

-You can try to change the values of the form controls, and then submit the form.
+After refresh your browser, you can try to change the values of the form controls, and then submit the form.
 You will be prompted with an alert message box like this:

 .. figure:: images/form-data-submit-alert.png
    :scale: 100%